SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 - clean up vocabulary and keep only the really relevant stuff - I think most can be thrown away
 - delete `focus on` section after I made sure that I got all of it in the notes
 - questions and answers

+### Resources

+---

+- List of american states and abbreviations: https://launchschool.com/gists/2424a869